 The Administer Database function is responsible for maintaining the integrity of the data management database, which provides a storage mechanism, which can be queried in some way, for storing both Descriptive Information and system information.
 Descriptive Information identifies and describes the Archive holdings, and system information is used to support Archive operations.
 The Administer Database function is responsible for creating any schema or table definitions required to support Data Management functions; for providing the capability to create, maintain and access customized user views of the contents of this storage; and for providing internal validation (e.g., referential integrity) of the contents of the database.
-The Administer Database function is carried out in accordance with policies received from Administration.
+The Administer Database function is carried out in accordance with Policies received from Administration.

 The Perform Queries function receives a query request from Access and executes the query to generate a query response that is transmitted to the requester.